hamed-hsb/check-network/README.md

-Check Network API Service
+CheckNetwork API Service
-A lightweight, production-ready Check Network API service built with Go (Golang).
+A lightweight, production-ready Health Check API service built with Go (Golang).
 This service provides endpoints to monitor the health status of your applications and services.

 📋 Table of Contents
 Overview